Divorce Law in Oklahoma

 Alimony

-Alimony, or spousal support, can vary dramatically depending on the marriage, and Oklahoma divorce law court looks at multiple factors when determining the amount and length of alimony, including:
+Alimony, or spousal support, varies depending on the marriage.
+A Oklahoma judge considers many factors when determining the amount and duration of support, including:

 Child Custody and Visitation